31 October 2007

 My next dalliance at The Grind came a year later, while I was sharing time at my family's Redway summer cabin with my sister, Kit, and her brood.
 We had driven north to visit Eureka's Sequoia Park Zoo -- a favorite with her boys -- and on our way back to the cabin, Kit suggested we stop by the Shrine Drive Through Tree's curio shop (also in Myers Flat), to pick up some redwood-themed piece of kitsch for a friend back home.
 As we pulled off the highway, I pointed out The Daily Grind, jokingly referring to it as the "home of the latte troll."

-"I wouldn't mind a latte," announced Kit's husband, Micky, who then tossed over his shoulder, "Do you boys want some smoothies?"
+"I wouldn't mind a latte," announced Kits's husband, Frank, who then tossed over his shoulder, "Do you boys want some smoothies?"

-"Could I get two iced chais, please," Ellen asked, "one large and one small."
+"Could I get two iced chais, please," Ellie asked, "one large and one small."

 "Did you want something?" he growled.